CrimsonVista/UTAustin-Courses/2020fa_law379m/docs/law379m_syllabus.md

 ## Attendance

-COVID-19 NOTE: Attendance applies to both in-person and remote learners.
-We would like the class to be together, even virtually, during class time.
-The goal is to ask questions, have discussions, and learn together.

 Attending lectures and keeping up with the readings is crucial for success in this class.
+Even though we will be remote, please attend class in real-time in order to engage in discussion and group learning.

 ## Office Hours
 Your instructor is an adjunct faculty; that means he is not on campus regularly and does not have an office.
-However, the professor will generally be available after class for in-person discussions.
-And, especially in the middle of a pandemic, is available for virtual meetings.

-Your TA will hold regular office hours, listed on the course home page.

-Office hours are the best way to get extended help with the course material.
-Please come to office hours!
+Unless you specifically request an in-person meeting, all office hours will be remote.

 ## Textbook and Readings
 The textbook for this course, terrible though it may be, is "Security in Computing" by Pfleeger.